I’m alerting you to a new high-yield trade I made Monday afternoon.

 That works out to a 62.2% annualized yield from Cisco, a stock that has a forward dividend yield of around 3.8%.

 P.S.
 The reason I’ve gone public with many of my real-life, real-money “High-Yield Trades” is so you can see for yourself how easy it is to boost your annualized yield on high-quality dividend growth stocks.
 Just keep in mind that these trades aren’t intended to be specific recommendations for you as an individual.
-Everyone has different financial situations, risk tolerance, goals, time frames, etc.Avoid These Kinds of 5G Stocks Like the Plague [sponsor]
+Everyone has different financial situations, risk tolerance, goals, time frames, etc.America's #1 Stock Picker: BUY "AMZN of Houses" [sponsor]